pez2001/razer_chroma_drivers/README.md

 # razer-chroma-drivers website

-This branch contains the pages and data used for the website for this project.
+This branch use to contain the pages and data used for this project's website.

-Website features:

-* Features Overview
-* Supported Devices List
-* Package downloads for various distributions **(not ready yet)**
-* Instructions on building/compiling.
-* Links to other project pages.
+Efforts have since been shifted to terrycain's fork.